crystal-ball/webpack-base/README.md

 the generated configs work with the packages required and the minimum version of Node supported.
 The `/test-app` directory includes a complete test application.

+Unit tests are run with Jest and use snapshots to validate the generated configs for development and production environments.

 #### Process

 1. Start the docker container: `npm run container`